-JEE Main physics syllabus can be viewed and downloaded from this page.
+The JEE Main Physics syllabus for 2024 can be viewed and downloaded from this page.
 The syllabus provided here is the latest one that is prescribed by the exam conducting authority.
-Students are advised to go through the physics syllabus for JEE Main in order to develop a strong and effective preparation strategy.
+Students are advised to go through the Physics syllabus for JEE Main in order to develop a strong and effective preparation strategy.
 Additionally, JEE candidates can also read the syllabus to know key details like the course objectives, important chapters and topics, reference materials and more.
 Further, aspirants who get a complete overview of the syllabus will have more control over their learning.

-In essence, candidates who are preparing for JEE 2020 need to go through the Physics syllabus to study productively and perform well in the exams.
+In essence, candidates preparing for JEE 2024 must go through the Physics syllabus to study productively and perform well in the exams.
 Physics is one of the important subjects of JEE.
-The questions in physics are quite tricky and are based both on theoretical concepts and application.
-It is important to understand the concept first, and practice questions based on each topic from both categories – theoretical and numerical.
-For effective preparation of JEE Physics, candidates should go through the detailed JEE syllabus given below so that candidates do not miss out the important topics.
+The questions in Physics are quite tricky and are based both on theoretical concepts and applications.
+It is important to understand the concept first and practise questions based on each topic from both categories – theoretical and numerical.
+For effective preparation for JEE Physics, candidates should go through the detailed JEE syllabus given below so that candidates do not miss out on the important topics.

 IIT JEE Main Syllabus Download